sglavoie/dev-helpers/python/bash_history_cleaner/README.md

 The idea behind this small utility was simple:

 - The Bash history file (usually located in `~/.bash_history`) contains much of the work one ends up doing in the terminal.
-- The history can grow large over time and it becomes more cumbersome to find interesting information in all that clutter, such as a rarely used command with specific flags.
+- The history can grow large over time, and it becomes more cumbersome to find interesting information in all that clutter, such as a rarely used command with specific flags.
 - By removing all superfluous commands that are repeated often and which give no real benefit in certain contexts (such as `ls`, `cd`, `cat`, etc.), the history is much cleaner and easier to navigate and actually becomes much more useful in my opinion.
 - True, it will be harder to follow the bread crumbs for everything you did, but I haven't come across a situation where having access to yet another empty `ls` or `cd` has proven necessary and reading `.bash_history` doesn't make for a great narrative story either.